GaraziLS/React-Apuntes/Apuntes/Authentication/2-api_connect_login.md

 # Creating an authentication session in React

-Now we'll actually login. by connecting to the API.
+Now we'll actually login by connecting to the API.
 At the very top of the login component we'll import axios:

 ```
 import axios from "axios";